w3c/remote-playback/use-cases.md

 # Use Cases and Requirements

-The primary goal of this API is to be able to create a UI to start remote playback even when using custom controls and disable default remote playback UI in case of remote playback is handled another way (eg. Presentation API or a button outside of the default controls).
-Thus, the use cases and requirements' inputs are the proprietary API and the browser UIs, the MVP being to be able to match them all.
+The primary goal of this API is to enable websites to customize the default UI for playing HTML media remotely, e.g. to implement custom media controls or disable the default UI in the case when presenting content remotely is implemented differently (i.e. via Presentation API).
+Thus he use cases and requirements are defined by the existing browsers' behaviors and also some related proprietary APIs (see below).

 ## Proprietary APIs